You can use analytics to better understand your video and channel performance with key metrics and reports in YouTube Studio.

 - Age and gender: Your audience by age and gender.
 Data is based on signed in viewers across all devices.

-- Other channels your audience watches: Your audience’s online activity across other channels on YouTube.
+- Popular channels: Your audience’s viewing activity across other channels on YouTube.
 Data is based on your viewers across all devices in the last 28 days.

-- Other videos your audience watched: Your audience's online activity outside of your channel.
+- What your audience watches: Your audience's viewing activity outside of your channel.
+If there's enough data, you can filter by Videos, Shorts, and Live.
 Data is based on your viewers across all devices in the last 7 days.

 - Top geographies: Your audience by geography.
 Data is based on IP address.